discourse/discourse-patreon/README.md

 Then you use the Client ID and Client Secret to configure the plugin.

+## Group Sync

+If you want to give your patrons a special treatment on your board, you can fill the `patreon creator access token` and `patreon sync patrons to group` so your patrons get automatic membership in a Discourse groups created by you.
+This can pave the way to grant category access, titles and custom css to please your patrons!

 ## About

 This is a work in progress!
 Feel free to use and ask questions here, or on [Meta](meta.discourse.org).